ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 title: "Components of the Stack"
 weight: 4
 url: intro/stack-components
+description: Details about the components of the "stack".
 ---

 Running Postgres in production requires "a RedHat" of PostgreSQL.
 A curated set of open source components built,